davidnoq/Foodcraft/sprint1.md

 ﻿# User Stories
 **Frontend**
+- As a parent, I want to specify how large the meals I want to make, in order to have enough made for the family.
+- As a user, I want to choose what type of meal I would like to find (breakfast, lunch, dinner), so that I can narrow down my searches.
+- As a chef, I want to utilize all extra ingredients in my storage so that nothing goes to waste.
+- As a student, I want to find diverse meals, so that I can widen my palate

 **Backend**
  - As a website visitor, I want to be able to get a recipe after inputting the ingredients I have.